 Likewise, some companies mistakenly believe that because they’ve received a grant, they won’t be eligible to make an R&D tax credit claim at all.
 This is in our experience not often the case.

 If you work with a specialist tax credit adviser, they’ll be equipped to help you navigate these complications.
 One thing is for sure, the best time to check how to optimise a project for both grants and R&D tax credits, is before any grant money is awarded.

 Identifying qualifying expenditure

-When putting together a tax credit claim, there are many types of costs that can be included.
+When putting together an R&D tax credit claim, there are many types of costs that can be included.
 You’re able to claim for staff expenditure including salaries, employer’s NICs and pension contributions, a percentage of your subcontractor and freelancer costs, as well as the cost of materials and consumables including heat, light and power that are used up or transformed by the R&D process.
 You can also claim for some types of software.

 What surprises many science and technology businesses is that claims can be made for projects carried out on behalf of a client as well as their own internal projects.
 And it’s not only successful projects that count; those that are unsuccessful can potentially qualify too.

 If you’re a science and technology park tenant, it’s less likely that you’ll be spending a vast amount on capital expenditure – but it’s still an area worth thinking about as it’s possible to claim an R&D allowance (RDA) of 100% for capital expenditure on R&D.

 Claiming for prototypes